openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 ```

 **Optional**: The OpenVINO environment variables are removed when you close the
 shell.
-You can permanently set the environment variables as follows:
+Optionally, you can permanently set the environment variables as follows:

 1. Open the `.bashrc` file in `<user_home_directory>`:
 ```sh